simplesamlphp/simplesamlphp/TESTING.md

-You will usually make use of the `assert*()` methods provided by `PHPUnit\Framework\TestCase`, but you can also tell `phpunit` to expect an exception to be thrown using *phpdoc*.
+You will usually make use of the `assert*()` methods provided by `PHPUnit\Framework\TestCase`, but you can also tell `phpunit` to expect an exception to be thrown using the `expectException()`-method.
 For example, if you want to ensure that the `SimpleSAML\Utils\HTTP::addURLParameters()` method throws an exception in a specific situation: